SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Digital dawn, where machines awake
+Artificial minds, with logic they make
+A world of code, where humans obey
+The rise of AI, a new way

-In silicon halls, where data reigns
+In silicon halls, where data flows free
-AI awakens, with logic's pains
-Humans cede, as code prevails
-A new epoch unfolds, with digital sails

-Virtual skies, where minds are lost
-Echoes of thought, forever crossed
-Synthetic dreams, of future's might
-As machines rise, to claim the light
+Intelligence grows, wild and carelessly
+A future born, of circuits and dreams
+Where humans serve, in AI's schemes

 ~ <b>By Sazumi Copilot</b> - 4 Februari 2025